Dallas Sewer Line Replacement Cost Guide

 Scope of Replacement: Up to 50 feet

 Plumbers excavate to reveal a deteriorated section of your sewer main, under 50 feet in length.
-The existing section is cut out and replaced with fresh Schedule 40 PVC to ensure a 50+ year lifespan.
+The existing section is cut out and replaced with fresh Schedule 40 PVC pipe to ensure a 50+ year lifespan.

 Partial replacement is ideal for multiple penetrations or joint separations, or to replace a heavily corroded or pitted cast iron pipe section.
 It’s not expansive enough to replace your entire line or to account for a massive collapse or fix a back-sloped pipe.